 Charleston Farmhouse, Sussex, England

 Charleston Farmhouse, the home of Virginia Woolf’s sister Vanessa Bell, Clive Bell and Duncan Grant, is considered “Bloomsbury in the Country.”
-The house is open March 27 through Oct.
-27. Get information about the 2013 program of events, including The Charleston Festival, held May 17-26, 2013.
+The house is open March 26 through Nov.
+2. Get information about this year’s program of events, including The Charleston Festival, held May 15-25, 2015.

 Knole House, Sevenoaks, Kent, England

-Knole House, the family home of Vita Sackville-West, has limited weekend hours throughout the winter months.
-Weekday hours begin March 12.
+Knole House, the family home of Vita Sackville-West and the home described in Virginia Woolf’s novel Orlando, has limited weekend hours throughout the winter months.
 For details of events, visit the events page.

 Sissinghurst Castle, Cranbrook, Kent, England

-Sissinghurst Castle, the medieval manor home home of Vita Sackville-West and Harold Nicholson from 1930 on, opens March 1.
+Sissinghurst Castle was the medieval manor home of Vita Sackville-West, Virginia Woolf’s friend and lover, and Vita’s husband Harold Nicolson from 1930 on.
 For details of events at Sissinghurst Castle and its Garden, visit the events page.